 - Anyone living in an unstable environment with little to no family/friend support

-What sorts of things might cause or increase the likelihood of readmission?
+What sorts of things might cause or increase the likelihood of hospital readmissions?

-What are some of the methods for reducing readmissions?
+What are some of the methods for reducing hospital readmissions?

 - Making follow up appointments for the patient, rather than leaving it to him to schedule